Rome Hidden Gems

 The Roman alternative to ice cream: Grattachecca

-La Parolaccia: spaghetti with insults
+La Parolaccia: Spaghetti with Insults

 Restaurant La Parolaccia in Rome